ubilab-escape/second-door/docu/implementation.md

 # Robot with controller

 The robot will be controlled with an wireless PS2 controller which is attached to the wall.
-There exists a library to read out the commands [Link](http://www.billporter.info/2010/06/05/playstation-2-controller-arduino-library-v1-0/).
+There exists a [library](http://www.billporter.info/2010/06/05/playstation-2-controller-arduino-library-v1-0/) to read out the commands.

 <p align="center">
   <img src="implementation/robot/ps2_controller.jpg" width="200" />